-Our Deaf and Hard of Hearing Program prepares qualified teachers to work in a variety of educational programs and across the full range of communication/modality options.
+Our Deaf and Hard of Hearing Teacher Education Program prepares qualified teachers to work in a variety of educational programs and across the full range of communication/modality options.

-Established in 1989, the Deaf and Hard of Hearing Teacher Education Program is a collaboration between University faculty and practitioners in the field.
-It continues the Faculty of Education's tradition of strong field-based components that link theory and practice.
+Established in 1989, the Deaf and Hard of Hearing Teacher Education Program is a collaboration between university faculty and practitioners in the field.

 Note: Graduates of our Part-time Out-of-Province option will earn a Post-Baccalaureate Diploma but will not qualify for the OCT credential.